MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 ### What's the difference between public and private CDNs?

+The **Private CDN** within the Office 365 CDN provides fast, secure access to user content such as SharePoint Online document libraries, sites and media such as videos.
+Unlike public CDNs, access to content in the Office 365 CDN is secured by default so it can only be accessed by users with permissions to the original document library or storage location.
+The private Office 365 CDN can only be used for SharePoint Online content, and you can only access private CDN assets through redirection from your SharePoint Online tenant.

-Public CDNs within the Office 365 CDN are hosted by CDN providers like Akamai, Verizon and Microsoft Azure.
+**Public CDNs** within the Office 365 CDN are hosted by 3rd-party CDN providers like Akamai and Verizon and Microsoft Azure.
 Content on a public CDN is accessible anonymously, and can be accessed by anyone who has URLs to hosted assets.
 Because access to content in a public CDN is anonymous, you should only use them to cache non-sensitive generic content such as javascript files, scripts, icons and images.

+> [!TIP]
-You can also use the Azure CDN for hosting custom web parts, libraries and other resource assets, which allows you to apply access keys to your CDN storage and exert greater control over your CDN configuration.
+> Although it is not a part of the public Office 365 CDN, you can also use the **Azure CDN** for hosting custom web parts, libraries and other resource assets, which allows you to apply access keys to your CDN storage and exert greater control over your CDN configuration.
+Use of the Azure CDN is not free, and requires an Azure subscription.
 For more information on how to configure an Azure CDN instance, see [Quickstart: Integrate an Azure storage account with Azure CDN](https://docs.microsoft.com/en-us/azure/cdn/cdn-create-a-storage-account-with-cdn).

-Private CDNs like the Office 365 CDN provide fast, secure access to user content such as SharePoint Online document libraries, sites and media such as videos.
-Unlike public CDNs, access to content in the Office 365 CDN is secured by default so it can only be accessed by users with permissions to the original document library or storage location.
-The private Office 365 CDN can only be used for SharePoint Online content.

 For need more information about why to use a CDN or about general CDN concepts, see [Content Delivery Networks](content-delivery-networks.md).